-We love vintage bedrooms ideas because when it comes to creating a vintage bedroom scheme there's no right or wrong or one-size-fits-all plus.
+Looking for vintage bedroom ideas?
 With centuries of design history from which to draw, it can be daunting to know where to start, so we've gathered plenty of inspiration and tips to give you a hand.
 Although really, it's all about having fun - there's no one-size-fits-all or right or wrong way.

 Whether you're decorating a period home and seeking to complement its aged features, or have a new home and simply love the vintage look, these ideas are guaranteed to make you want to start that Pinterest board or pull out the sketch book and begin planning your new room.